chris1111/Kext-Install/README.md

 - Kext, bundle and plugin files are allow.
 No backup of the original files is made.
 - Only Apple kexts can be accepted to be loaded.

-### Other kexts files Install in /Library/Extensions ➤ use [Kext-Droplet](https://github.com/chris1111/Kext-Droplet-Big-Sur)
+### Other third party kexts files Install in /Library/Extensions ➤ use [Kext-Droplet](https://github.com/chris1111/Kext-Droplet-Big-Sur)

 ### Credit: chris1111 for build the app